seifertd/nbody-go/README.md

 * Press the `K` key to slow the simulation down (decreases seconds of world time per UI tick)
 * Press the `N` key repeatedly to cycle through the bodies and center them on the screen
 * Press the `C` key to re-center the display
-* Use mouse scroll wheel or 2-finger pinch to zoom in and out.
+* Use mouse scroll wheel or 2-finger drag to zoom in and out.
 * Press the left mouse button to select a body and show the following:
   * The body's name, velocity and acceleration in the info display
   * A green velocity direction vector.